sals-lab/TASK-TS-Variables-Profile/README.md

-# JS-Variables
+# TS-Variables

 ## Instructions

-- Fork and clone [this repository](https://github.com/JoinCODED/TASK-JS-Variables-Profile-no-dom) to your `Development` folder.
+- Fork and clone [this repository](https://github.com/JoinCODED/TASK-TS-Variables-Profile) to your `Development` folder.
   - ```bash
-    git clone git@github.com:<your_username>/TASK-JS-Variables-Profile-no-dom.git
+    git clone git@github.com:<your_username>/TASK-TS-Variables-Profile.git
     ```

 ### Running The Tests